austinpapritz/Papritz-Portfolio/README.md

 -   bio portion could show climbing/trail running, anatomy academy and coaching?
 -   Freeze diamond animation
 -   floating nav minimap to jump to projects
+-   Convert Paragraph to dynamic tile component
     -   Each Project paragraph should be a Tile that has tech-stack icons and screenshot of app.
 There should be a link to the github somewhere and deployable, if there is one.
 The tile should be expandable on click with a nice animation.